fightMMC0lub/fightmmc0lub.github.io/index.md

 title: Home
 ---

-# 📚 if u can read, u can learn....
+# Knowledge is the real exploit.

-notes about things I discover.
+Logging what I uncover in the shadows.

-## 🔥 Recent Posts
+## Recent Drops

 <ul>
   {% for post in site.posts limit:5 %}